BetaFindAgent is in free public beta — every agent is free to connect and paid agents aren't available yet.

 Security model

 Installing a third-party agent should never mean running someone else's code on your machine.
 Most agents on FindAgent are declarative — they describe what to do, and a single trusted runtime decides how to do it safely.
-The one exception, a code agent, never runs on your machine: it runs in an isolated sandbox.
+The one exception, a code agent, runs in an isolated, ephemeral sandbox that FindAgent provisions for each run — never on your own machine, and walled off from FindAgent's own app and data.

 Declarative-only: the keystone

 A manifest describes tools; it never ships executable code.
-When a doer agent's tool is called, the shared @findagent/mcp runtime — not the agent — performs the action, from a fixed, auditable set of binding kinds (an HTTP request, a prompt template, or a call to another agent).
+When a doer agent's tool is called, the shared @findagent/mcp runtime — not the agent — performs the action, from a fixed, auditable set of binding kinds: an http request or a prompt-template.
+There is no “run-this-code” action.
+Multi-agent coordination (one agent calling another) is served by a Department, not a tool action.

 Because there is no agent-supplied code to execute, installing a declarative agent cannot lead to remote code execution.
 The runtime is the only thing that runs, and it is trusted and the same for every agent.
 A skills bundle is declarative too — each skill is Markdown the runtime serves as a prompt, never code it runs.
 The one kind that does run real code, a code agent, is isolated in a sandbox (covered below).